Interpersonal conflict depends on us, but it is entirely our responsibility and decision to better our relations among ourselves and others”

 Data Type and Method of Collection

 As specified earlier, there was only one research question to be answered in this study.
 In order to respond to this question, this study has benefitted significantly from primary including secondary resources.
-The classification of these resources (primary and secondary) were based on the question listed as follows:
+The classification of these resources (primary and secondary) was based on the question listed as follows:

 - “How does the interpersonal conflict have an impact on university student’s mindset (Case of EUL)”